algorandfoundation/docs/docs/features/asc1/stateful/index.md

 The one caveat to this operation is that global or local state requirements for the smart contract can never be updated.

-As stated earlier anyone can update the program.
-If this is not desired and you want only the original creator to be able to update the programs, code must be added to your `ApprovalProgram` and to handle this situation.
+As stated earlier, anyone can update the program.
+If this is not desired and you want only the original creator to be able to update the programs, code must be added to your `ApprovalProgram` to handle this situation.
 This can be done by comparing the global `CreatorAddress` to the sender address.

 ```text tab="TEAL"
 global CreatorAddress